Code of Ethics

 - any fraud, whether or not material, that involves management or other employees who have a significant role in our financial reporting, disclosures or internal controls.

-The purchase or sale of Company stock while in possession of material nonpublic information, as well as the disclosure of material nonpublic information to others who then trade in our stock, are prohibited by federal securities laws.
+The purchase or sale of Company stock while in possession of material nonpublic information (“Inside Information”) about the Company, as well as the disclosure of Inside Information to others who then trade in our stock, is prohibited by federal securities laws.
 Insider trading violations are pursued vigorously by the government and the possible civil and criminal penalties are severe.
 Federal securities laws may also impose liability on companies and their supervisory personnel if they fail to take reasonable steps to prevent insider trading by company personnel.
 In addition, your failure to comply with our Insider Trading Policy may subject you to Company-imposed sanctions, including termination of employment, whether or not the same acts or omissions constitute a violation of law.

 We have adopted this Insider Trading Policy to help prevent insider trading, to help you avoid the severe consequences associated with violations of the insider trading laws and to preserve our reputation for integrity and ethical conduct, particularly in relation to the public market for its securities.
 Questions about a proposed transaction in our stock should be directed to our General Counsel.